idiap/bob/src/python/core/doc/Tutorial01.rst

    # create a array of size 5 times 7, of type uint8
    my_array = torch.core.array.uint8_2(5, 7)

-The array is not gauranted to be initialize during allocation.
+The array is not guaranteed to be initialize during allocation.
 It is therefore often useful to set the whole array to either zeros or ones.

 .. code-block:: python